SnickCH/InsurgencySandstormDedicatedServer/README.md

 4) Container scanning: during the build process the container will be scanned for known vulnerabilities.
 Status: planned

 5) Mod support: done.
 Works as long the mods are supported for Linux
+6) Document how to run the command on docker for Windows: in work